9Muses Art Center

 More than 2,500 guests attended performances at the Creativity Café

-In 1994, an art center was inspired by a phone call to the Consumer Affairs Director from a case manager who was concerned about a client ready for discharge from the state hospital.
+In 1994, a mental health art center was inspired by a phone call to the Consumer Affairs Director from a case manager who was concerned about a client ready for discharge from the state hospital.
 The individual was a talented artist and only wanted to do art.
 Meetings were initiated with local consumers who were artists or those interested in the arts to solicit their suggestions.
 The Department of Children & Families was persuaded to fund a drop-in center with a focus on the arts, called Hot Sketch Studios.
 After a year and a half, attendance was low and the sponsoring agency chose not to continue service.

 In October 1996, the Mental Health Association of Southeast FL, which had been selected by the Hot Sketch members, agreed to sponsor the program.
 The name was changed to 9Muses Art Center and since then membership and attendance have increased to over 4,000 members.
 The Center is a working art studio.
 Many diverse workshops are offered each month along with outings and social events.
 9Muses artists have exhibited in public libraries, corporate buildings, government agencies, and psychiatric units, participated in community events & exhibits, developed ongoing relations to exhibit at local businesses, showcased during luncheons and special events that further our mission, and our own Gallery & Frame Shop provides continual opportunities for members to exhibit at a variety of community events.
 Our members have been commissioned to produce murals for a number of hospital crisis units and the state hospital.
 We are on the internet as part of the Mental Health Association of Southeast Florida and our support and wellness meetings, projects, activities and artworks are facilitated by many of our artists.